neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 limitations under the License.
 -->

-# Sparsifying PyTorch Using Recipes
+# Sparsifying PyTorch Models Using Recipes

 This tutorial shows how Neural Magic recipes simplify the sparsification process by encoding the hyperparameters and instructions needed to create highly accurate pruned and pruned-quantized PyTorch models.